 A few other thoughts

 If you’d like an example of how this format works, you can check out this page, which the Marketing For Therapists team wrote for a client.
-You can also look at my AdWords for therapists page, which also follows this format.
+You can also look at my Google Ads for Therapists page, which also follows this format.

 I suggest that each section be at least a paragraph or two – it’s difficult for the client to really gain useful information if you share just a sentence here and a sentence there.
 However, don’t focus on word count or anything.
 Focus on your ideal client, the person who would benefit most from your services, and write the landing page that that person most needs to hear.
 That’s the most important thing.

 My tips for creating these pages assumes that the overall design of your website is already pretty good, and that your writing style is already suitable for an internet audience.
 If not, there’s a few resources that could help: